amit-sonar993/Event-APP/README.md

 ## About Event app

 This app lets you create and manage events.
-It is build using Laravel php framework, verion 9 in backend and react in frontend
+It is build using php Laravel Framework 9.39.0 in backend and react in frontend

 ## How to Install and Run the Project